chrisaldworth/FantasyFootball/docs/features/dashboard-improvements/dashboard-improvements-requirements.md

 ## Problem Statement

 ### Current Issues
-1. **Header**: Shows "F" logo instead of site name, no easy way to change favorite team
+1. **Header**: Shows "F" logo instead of "Fotmate" site name, no easy way to change favorite team
 2. **Next Match**: Doesn't show countdown in minutes or clear opponent
 3. **Key Alerts**: Not clear that injuries are FPL-related
 4. **My Team Injuries**: Not shown separately, no player photos